jayvdb/django-url-lockdown/README.md

 # django-url-lockdown

 Password protect or lockdown URLs from the admin interface.

+UNDER DEVELOPMENT